project-oak/oak/docs/programming-oak.md

 ### Per-Node Boilerplate

 An Oak Node needs to provide a single
-[`oak_main()` entrypoint](abi.md#exported-function), which is the point at which Node execution begins.
+[main entrypoint](abi.md#exported-function), which is the point at which Node execution begins.
 However, Node authors don't _have_ to implement this function themselves; for a Node which is triggered by external gRPC requests (the normal "front door" for an Oak application), there are helper functions in the Oak SDK that make this easier.

 To use these helpers, an Oak Node should implement a `struct` of some kind to represent the Node itself, and then add the `derive(OakExports)` attribute (from